 The ability to exert functional control over an enzyme from a region that is spatially distinct from its active site is a biological approach that is becoming popular in drug discovery.
 Allosteric phenomena are widely acknowledged in biochemistry, but it remains unclear exactly how or why allostery manifests itself in enzymes.
 The expansive and complex nature of protein structures suggest that an overwhelming percentage of allosteric regulatory sites remain undiscovered.
 We are interested in exploring unifying (structural and dynamic) principles of allostery that can facilitate the identification of these sites a priori and elucidate new biomedically relevant molecular mechanisms.
 We are currently using a family of bacterial enzymes, phosphoribosyl anthranilate isomerases (PRAIs), that catalyze the same chemical reaction despite significant structural, oligomeric, and mechanistic diversity, as a model to understand the biochemical and biophysical features most critical to allostery.

-COLLABORATORS - We maintain active collaborations with the following labs in our studies of enzyme biophysics
+COLLABORATORS - We maintain collaborations with the following labs in our studies of enzyme biophysics

-Prof. Victor Batista - Dept. of Chemistry, Yale University - allostery in CRISPR-Cas9, dynamics of MIF
+Prof. Victor Batista - Dept. of Chemistry, Yale University - molecular simulations of CRISPR-Cas9 and MIF dynamics (R01 GM136815)

 Dr. Sean Monaghan - Dept. of Surgery, Alpert Medical School at Brown - splicing of U1-70K in lung disease, clinical aspects of MIF/GMCSF